Common Gallinule

 Conservation Status

-From a conservation perspective the Common Gallinule is currently considered to be of Least Concern with stable, widely distributed populations.
-They are hunted in many areas in which they reside and are a component of human diets in certain parts of the world.
-They are very tolerant of humans, and they are considered to be a nuisance waterfowl in many areas and subject to eradication programs.
-Their long-term survival is threatened by loss of their wetland habitats.
+From a conservation perspective, the Common Gallinule is currently considered to be of Least Concern with stable, widely distributed populations.
+They are hunted in a large part of their geographical range and are a component of human diets in certain parts of the world.
+They are very tolerant of humans and are considered to be a nuisance waterfowl in many areas and are subject to eradication programs.
+Their long-term survival is threatened by the loss of their wetland habitats.